Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 RESTAURANTS

 Restaurants in South America are dependable but not exciting.
 You can buy chicken and chips in every town in South America and sometimes not a lot else.
 Pizzas, pasties and hot sandwiches make great lunch snacks.
 Soups, known as cazuelas, are very common and always good value.
-Steaks in Argentina and Chile can be superb.
-Chinese food is also common in many places.
+Steaks in Argentina and Chile are usually good and can be superb.
+Chinese food is also common in many places if you want a few more vegtables with your meal or a change from steak and chips.
+If you like seafood (I don't!) then coastal areas of Peru and Chile are said to be great, Ceviche is the national dish in both countries.
 Guinea pig is a local speciality in rural Peru, but it is not to everyone's taste!

 TRAVEL AND TRANSPORT IN SOUTH AMERICA

-In more remote area you may need to hire a taxi or 4x4 jeep from the nearest town to get to the start of your trek.
+In more remote area you may need to hire a taxi or 4x4 from the nearest town to get to the start of your climb or trek.
 This is expensive and good bargaining skills are essential.
-Expect to pay about $100 for a drop-off 100km away (and another $100 to get picked up).
-With a brief written contract and a written record of collection dates and times most drivers are very reliable.
+Expect to pay about $100-$150 for a drop-off 100km away (and another $100-$150 to get picked up again).
+With a brief written contract and a written record of collection dates and times almost all drivers/agencies are very reliable.
 To find a driver in an unfamiliar town try either tourist agencies, car hire companies or trekking agencies.
 For short journeys on good roads just use the local taxi drivers but make sure you agree the price first.

 Car hire is usually expensive.
-It is unlikely to be economical if you are spending long periods away from your vehicle in the mountains but could be very useful if you want to do day walks in many different areas.
+It is unlikely to be economical if you are spending long periods away from your vehicle in the mountains but can be very useful if you want the flexibility to do climbs and walks in many different areas in one week, e.g. in the Chilean Lakes District.

 SAFETY AND SECURITY

-Armed robbery and banditry, often linked to the drug trade, does occur occasionally in Peru and Bolivia.
+Armed robbery and banditry, including "express" kidnappings, often linked to the drug trade, does occur occasionally in Colombia, Ecuador, Peru and Bolivia.
 Banditry is not a problem that should stop anyone going to South America but always seek local advice about the current situation.

-Good sources of up to date security information are the UK FCO not nearly as paranoid as the US Government.
-For more specific and up to date on-the-ground info have a look at the South American Explorers Club website at www.samexplo.org
+Good sources of up to date security information are the UK government FCO travel advice website, not nearly as paranoid as the US Government equivalent.!